 Applications for Pirate Mentors are no longer being accepted for the 2014-2015 school year.
 Applications for 2015-2016 will be available in January.

 P2P is as involved as you would like it to be!
 Each month, we require that you meet twice with your mentees, attend a team meeting, and participate in a training and reflection session with your team leader.
 You're free to spend as much time over that with your mentees as you want.

 All mentors must have lived in an ECU residence hall for one semester to be familiar with campus life.
 Exceptions may be made as needed if any incoming students are participating that are not living in the residence halls.

 No. We are not a tutoring program.
 If your mentee would like help with school and you want to help them then that's fine, but you are not obligated to do any tutoring.
 You're there to guide them to academic resources such as the Pirate Tutoring Center.

 That's okay!
 Our training program will give you resources and contact information to guide your mentees to the right person, and we have ongoing training to help you develop your skills.
 Our staff is always available as well for additional help.

 Wherever you want!
 We are a hands-off program that lets you decide.
 However, during training we will provide you with ideas and suggestions.
 You can meet for coffee, lunch, or do an activity such as hanging out together at the pool.
 We also provide a list of suggested activities for you and your mentee to do.
 We also host team meetings for mentors and mentees to gather as a group and share ideas.

-Training for new mentors begins with a 2 hour workshop through the Office of Student Transitions.
-All mentors will also be required to attend the Peer Mentor Training Conference on Saturday, August 23, 2014 from 10am-3pm.
+Training for mentors begins each year with the Pirate Mentor Training Conference through the Office of Student Transitions.
+All mentors will also be required to attend this conference, which will be held closer to the end of the spring semester.
 You will receive training on leadership skills, how to handle any situations that may arise, and contact information and resources that new students may need.
 We also offer monthly ongoing training throughout the semester.